WeblateOrg/weblate/docs/admin/access.rst

 ---------------------------

-You can set up Weblate to automatically add users to groups based on their email addresses.
+You can set up Weblate to automatically add users to groups based on their e-mail addresses.
 This automatic assignment happens only at the time of account creation.

 This can be set up in the Django admin interface (in the :guilabel:`Accounts` section).